 Maybe you can get rid of the key hook altogether because you can use your phone to unlock your door.
 Technology is always evolving especially when it comes to making our lives easier.
 Don’t get too wrapped up in technology to the point of not getting a process in place, but also don’t ignore it.
 You don’t want to be the check writer in the grocery store line 🙂

 People think system/technology and think complex or complicated.
 You don’t necessarily need to spend a lot of time searching how to automate, just automate things as you can.
 Also, some automation is very simple and doesn’t have to be the whole process.
 It can just be part of the process or learning to utilize better a current system you already have in place.

 Ask yourself, “Would there be a way for me to automate a part of a routine/process I already have in place?”
 Could I replace the whole way of doing it with an automated system?

 If you think there is a better way to do a process in your business, then look into it.
 It’s as easy as a quick search in Google.

 If you’ve been around here for a while then you just *might* know that Trello is one of my favorite tools for keeping organized.
 It rocks to have all my business stuff organized in one place.
-If you want to learn how to use Trello to organize your business.
-Click below to grab my FREE Trello 101 course!
+If you want to learn how to use Trello to organize your business, sign-up below!